bccp/DeepUQ/README.md

 This gives us an estimate of the uncertainty of our reconstruction.

 ### How to use this repo?
 The notebooks should be ready to plug and play (preferantially on a GPU).
 The module folder contains our pretrained generative model that the notebooks need to access.
 Each notebook contains essentially the same code but operates on a different data corruption example.
-We have added detailed comments to one of the notebooks.
+We have added detailed comments to one of the notebooks ([here](notebooks/ImageCorruptionMNIST-masknoise05_SVI.ipynb)

 ### Contributors
 Vanessa Boehm